 “We are thrilled to have Curaleaf and One Plant as the first of many industry-leading brands putting compliance and quality first with CSQ’s stamp of approval,” said Tyler Williams, founder and CTO of CSQ.
 “Obtaining third-party certifications like ours helps lay the groundwork for a more self-regulated industry that continuously produces safe and reliable products for patients and consumers.”

 - CSQ aims to set “reliable cannabis industry standards to help companies minimize risk, protect their brand, and provide the best product for their consumers.”

-- The CSQ Standards were created in 2020 to meet ISO requirements, GFSI requirements, and regulatory cannabis requirements from seed-to-sale.
+- The CSQ Standards were created in 2020 to meet ISO requirements and regulatory cannabis requirements from seed-to-sale.